Fourth Week of January 2021

 □ Automotive semiconductors are in short supply worldwide … Audi, Ford, Chrysler, Toyota, Honda, and Nissan have all temporarily suspended plant operations.

-▶ In EV batteries, LG (22.6%), Samsung (5.8%), and SK (5.5%) together account for 33.9% of the global market.
+▶ In the EV-battery market, LG (22.6%), Samsung (5.8%), and SK (5.5%) together account for 33.9% of the global market.
 The industry leader is China’s CATL (24.2%).

 ▶ As noted in the 2021.1.18. clipping, the renewable-energy sector is currently not viable anywhere in the world without state aid.